G-Core/product-documentation/documentation/cdn/getting-started/integrate-cdn-with-cms/integrate-cdn-resource-with-perch.md

 define('PERCH_RESPATH', PERCH_LOGINPATH . '/resources');
 ```

 Update the line to the following.
-Instead of cdn.site.com type in the CNAME  that you specified in the Gcore <a href="https://accounts.gcore.com/reports/dashboard" target="_blank">Control panel</a>.
+Instead of cdn.site.com type in the CNAME  that you specified in the <a href="https://accounts.gcore.com/reports/dashboard" target="_blank">Gcore Customer Portal</a>.
 Ensure that your <a href="https://gcore.com/docs/cdn/cdn-resource-options/general/create-and-set-a-custom-domain-for-the-content-delivery-via-cdn" target="_blank">CNAME record has been configured</a> in a proper way before using it for integration

 <code-block>
 define('PERCH_RESPATH', '<span style="color:#FF5913">http://cdn.site.com</span>' .
 PERCH_LOGINPATH . '/resources');